abalmaceda/eframework/docs/developer/overview.md

 It's also a good idea to review `core/server/methods/*` and `core/common/methods/*` source for reference.

 ### Namespace
-`ReactionCore` is exported as a global variable.
+`EFrameworkCore` is exported as a global variable.

 For more details take a look at [variables.md](variables.md).